cta-observatory/ctapipe/docs/io/index_unofficial.rst

-* **Your reader can be entirely programmed in Python**, in which case your reader does not depend on any external packages, and you can include that code in your reader's :ref:`Low-Level Reader-Specific Modules`.
+* **Your reader can be entirely programmed in Python**, in which case your reader does not depend on any external packages, and you can include that code in your reader's `Low-Level Reader-Specific Modules`_.
-* **Your reader exists as an external Python module**, in which case it could be made available on conda for easy (optional) installion.
+* **Your reader exists as an external Python module**, in which case it could be made available on conda for easy (optional) installation.
 * **You have a C/C++ inplementation of your reader in a simple script**, therefore you could provide an interface to that functionality by using "ctypes".
 The C/C++ scripts can exist inside your reader module, and are